Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Conclusion

 \subsubsection{Additional consideration for ARPES, LDA, SJTM and $T_c$}

-From the very beginning many high-$T_c$ cuprates were synthesized in a short time.
-It became obvious that pairing is mediated by some quite omnipresent interaction and cannot be based on some mysterious subtle process.
-But all interactions in condensed matter physics are well-known and well described in contemporary textbooks and reviews.
-Most of them (if not all) were tried to explain high-$T_c$ mechanism.
-The CuO$_2$ superconductors became the best studied materials but what was the crucial experiment for our understanding of the pairing mechanism?
+Since their discovery, many high-$T_c$ cuprates were synthesized over a short time.
+It became obvious that pairing is mediated by a quite omnipresent interaction and cannot be based on an exotic subtle process.
+On the other hand, all interactions in condensed matter physics are well-known and well described in contemporary textbooks and reviews.
+Most of them (if not all) were attempted for the explanation of the high-$T_c$ mechanism.
+The CuO$_2$ superconductors became by far the most studied materials, but it what was the crucial experiment for our understanding of the pairing mechanism?

 Our attention was attracted by the correlation of $T_c$ and the Fermi contour form factor parameter $\mathcal{F}=t^\prime/t$.
 The Fermi contour is observable by ARPES and can be reliably calculated within LDA.
-Only the Kondo \textit{s-d} exchange interaction can explain in a natural way linear correlation $-\ln T_c$ versus the Fermi contour shape parameter $\mathcal{F}$.
-But in how many processes the Kondo interaction can be essential?
-Making an analogy with biology, the koala bears strongly depend on eucalyptus leaves and would disappear without eucalyptus trees.
-On the other hand wolves are distributed in the whole Earth between polar and equatorial regions.
-How can the $J_{sd}$ survive in different areas?
-The anisotropy of the scattering rate in normal phase qualitatively follows the gap anisotropy in the superconductor phase and simultaneously the $T$-linear dependence of the in-plane resistivity.
-Much stronger argument is however the support of SJTM for which the \textit{s-d} interaction even quantitatively explains the modulation depth.
-Thermodynamics, $T_c$, kinetics of the Ohmic resistance, LDA, ARPES and SJTM are the distribution areas where $J_{sd}$ fits excellently.
-In this way, we are witnessing the emergence of a coherent picture with no necessity for any exotic ingredients to be included.
+Only the Kondo \textit{s-d} exchange interaction can explain in a natural way the linear correlation $-\ln T_c$ versus the Fermi contour shape parameter $\mathcal{F}$.
+How can the $J_{sd}$ exchange survive in different condensed matter areas?
+The anisotropy of the scattering rate in the normal phase qualitatively follows the gap anisotropy in the superconductor phase and simultaneously the $T$-linear dependence of the in-plane resistivity.
+A much stronger argument is however the support of SJTM where the \textit{s-d} interaction even quantitatively explains the modulation depth.
+Thus, we are witnessing the emergence of a coherent picture with no necessary exotic parameters to be included.
 Other exchange interactions can be relevant to spin waves \cite{spin_waves}, yet they can be only a small de-pairing perturbation for the superconducting order parameter.